Erfuric/special-computing-machine/README.md

 A content management system (CMS) to manage a company's employee database, using Node.js, Inquirer, and MySQL.

+When the application is executed the user will be prompted with the following questions in their CLI;

+View all departments'
+        'View all roles',
+        'View all employees',
+        'Add a department',
+        'Add a role',
+        'Add an employee',
+        'Update an employee role',
+        'Exit'

+They can then navigate between the choices using the arrow keys and select which query they would like.

+A demonstaration video is included below.
 # Required packages

 [Inquirer package](https://www.npmjs.com/package/inquirer/v/8.2.4)